-I missed somebody’s birthday the other day.
-I wanted to recognize it on my blog because I believe this person had to be one of the bravest individuals in the history of this city.
+I believe my April 27th Amsterdam Birthday Celebrant had to be one of the most courageous individuals in the history of this city.
 His name was Tim Santoro and he was born on April 27, 1952 with a facial deformity that made him look very different than everyone else.
 Since I grew up during the same time he did, I saw him quite a bit as a kid, mostly in church on Sundays with his Mom.
 I knew he attended St. Mary’s Institute and graduated from Bishop Scully.
+Then I lost track of him.
 I had not known that he went on to FMCC or that he eventually got a job doing maintenance at Auriesville Shrine.

-Tim died last April at the age of 63.
-His online obituary and the comments and condolences his friends added to it are all I know about his personal life.
-The clear message was that he refused to let his appearance define himself or his relationships with others.
+Tim passed away in April of 2015 at the age of 63.
+His online obituary and the comments and condolences friends added to it are all I know about his personal life.
+The clear message was that he refused to let his appearance define him.
 He wanted friendships, not pity.

 But what I do vividly remember about Tim was that every time I saw him in church or in a group photo of his class at school there was always a larger than normal space between him and the person standing or sitting next to him.
-As I read his obituary a year ago, it was that space that I found myself thinking and wondering about.
-I’m sure it existed at first because people felt uncomfortable being next to him but I wondered if Tim, knowing that, began creating that space himself.
+As I read his obituary, it was that space that I found myself thinking and wondering about.
+I had always assumed it existed because people felt uncomfortable being next to him but now I wondered if Tim, knowing that, began creating that space himself.

 Fortunately, he was born into a family that loved him like crazy.
 But even still, for him, waking up each morning and walking out his front door to face a world filled with so many different kinds of attitudes had to have taken an enormous amount of courage on his part.